 Prior to the mid-1970s, treatment of this fracture was pretty uniform.
-The treating physician would do something to numb the fracture, manipulate the bone back into place, and cast it.
+A physician would numb the fracture, manipulate the bone back into place, and cast it.
 To hold the bone in place the cast was typically flexed at the wrist and went above the elbow.
 Weekly x-rays were required because the fracture tended to displace back to its original deformity, and multiple manipulations over the course of treatment were usually necessary.
 This process was time consuming and often unpleasant for the patient.

 In the late 1970’s fluoroscopy (real time x-ray) as well as studies showing cast treatment to be sub-optimal led to the development of surgical treatments for these fractures.
 As well as providing better-looking x-rays and cosmetic improvements in the contour of the wrist, radiographic studies demonstrated that the frequency of wrist arthritis was directly correlated to improved alignment of the fracture fragments, which was possible with surgical treatment.